Lumi-supercomputer/Getting_Started_with_AI_workshop/09_Extreme_scale_AI/reference_solution/README.md

-# 10 Extreme scale AI
+# 09 Extreme scale AI - Solution
 ## LLM hands-on exercises
 ### 1. Setting some run scripts is a great idea!